griessej/Greens_Functions/README.md

 -  **scipy** - http://www.scipy.org/
 -  **PETSc** - https://petsc.org/

-We provide a .def file for creating a Sinuglarity container in .
+In the folder "singularity" we provide a .def file for the creation of a Sinuglarity container with all required libaries.

 Workflow for the inversion of test matrices